 The work of the Congress begins on a Saturday morning and ends in mid to late afternoon on that same day.
 Just like the 18 assemblies, the Congress's first order of business is to elect a chairperson from among its members.
 Nominations are taken from the floor and a vote is taken to determine the chairperson.
 With the assistance of the state departments, the chairperson is responsible for leading the Congress through its agenda.

 Specific issues are discussed, and if desired, recommendations of the Congress are developed.
 Votes on each recommendation are taken and with a simple majority of the delegates the motion can be officially adopted as a recommendation by the Congress.
 These recommendations are submitted to the Governor, General Assembly, or Natural Resources Commission to further consider whether the change is executed.

-Delegates to the 2016 Congress were elected at REAP Assemblies in fall 2015.
+Delegates to the 2024 Congress will be elected at REAP Assemblies in fall 2023.

 Previous REAP Congress Reports:

 Iowa Department of Natural Resources